 Putney organizes escorted international flights.
 Please consult us for fares.

-Learn about last year’s program by reading the 2013 Language Learning Costa Rica Blog.
+Learn more about the program by reading the 2013 Language Learning Costa Rica Blog.

-This program begins and ends at Miami International Airport.
+This program begins and ends at George Bush International Airport in Houston, Texas.

 Departure • Join your group to begin a month of village-based language learning and community service in the mountains of Costa Rica.
-The group flight departs from Miami International Airport where you meet one of your leaders who accompanies the group to San Jose, Costa Rica.
+The group flight departs from George Bush International Airport in Houston where you meet one of your leaders who accompanies the group to San Jose, Costa Rica.